MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-7.md

 ### 4.7.8120 Patch Notes

-The following changes were made to the RMSDK in the 4.7.8120 patch:
+The following changes were made in the 4.7.8120 patch:

 * General bug fixes around Counter Signature Enforcement.
 * Adding Server Authorization Key History for proper handling of rolled certificates